meeshkan/unmock-react-native-example/ARTICLE.md

 We'll run our tests in Node.js with [Jest](https://jestjs.io).
 We use [React Native Testing Library](https://github.com/callstack/react-native-testing-library) to render the component and trigger React hooks.
 You can find the repository for this project [here](https://github.com/unmock/unmock-react-native-example).
 Repository also includes instructions for running the app.

-## Tour of the app
+## Tour of the sample application

-The example application shows a random cat fact fetched from the [Cat Facts API](https://alexwohlbruck.github.io/cat-facts/).
+The sample application shows a random cat fact fetched from the [Cat Facts API](https://alexwohlbruck.github.io/cat-facts/).
 User can refresh the fact by pressing the button.
 The app in all its glory looks like this, running here in Android virtual device:

 <p align="center">
 <img src="./screenshot.png" alt="drawing" width="200"/>